What is kyphoplasty?

 The doctor makes a small cut in your back.
 Then the doctor inserts a hollow needle or tube called a trocar.
 Fluoroscopy, a kind of X-ray, is used to guide the needle to the fractured vertebra.

 When the needle is in place, the doctor inserts a balloon.
 The balloon is inflated and then deflated.
-Then the doctor uses a hollow needle to put a cement substance into the space created by the balloon.
+Then the doctor uses a hollow needle to put a type of cement into the space created by the balloon.

 How do you prepare for a kyphoplasty procedure?